5outh/abstract-nonsense/posts/2016-06-01-categories.md

   (f . g) x = f (g x)
 ```

-This instance encodes **Hask**.
-Another common `Category` instance we encounter often as haskell
+This instance represents **Hask**.
+Another common `Category` instance we commonly encounter as haskell
-programmers daily is the one for `Kleisli` arrows, which are the kinds of things
-you'll see quite a bit when writing monadic code:
+programmers is the one for `Kleisli` arrows, which we see quite a bit when writing monadic code:

 ```haskell
 newtype Kleisli m a b = Kleisli { runKleisli :: a -> m b }